-- If you activate the function in the Diagnostics > System > Selftest dialog, then the device performs a RAM test. - The device starts the device software that the Stored version field displays in the Basic Settings > Software dialog. - The device loads the settings from the "Selected" configuration profile.
+- If you activate the function in the Diagnostics > System > Selftest dialog, then the device performs the RAM self-test. - The device starts the device software that the Stored version field displays in the Basic Settings > Software dialog. - The device loads the settings from the "Selected" configuration profile.
 See the Basic Settings > Load/Save dialog.